jpravetz/fb45_examples/spicelib-common/readme.txt

-This project contains spicelib extensions that we find useful across project.
+This project contains spicelib extensions that we find useful across projects.
-Currently this contains SOS and file logging classes.
+Currently this contains SOS and file logging classes along with some other util support classes.

-Revision History:
-Split out from canmore-shell on 2011/09/08 by jpravetz